 Ly adds that opening the doors to international tech company satellite offices such as Valve, Google etc can provide a significant boost for other MNCs to follow suit and set up offices in NZ.

 But how exactly does NZ use country branding and destination marketing to attract high potentials, visitors and investors?
 We caught up with Rebecca Smith, Director of the New Zealand Story, the government agency in charge of Aotearoa country branding.

 Rebecca Smith in this interview discusses New Zealand’s strategy and approach to country branding and how destination marketing influences country brands.

 She also talks about the key ingredients for destination branding success and how New Zealand measures the impact and value of its place brand strategies.

-How does New Zealand perform compared to other countries?
+How New Zealand performs compared to other countries